SURGEON GENERAL HEALTH ADVISORY

 “Indoor Radon is the second-leading cause of lung cancer in the United States and breathing it over prolonged periods can present a significant health risk to families all over the country.
 It’s important to know that this threat is completely preventable.
 Radon can be detected with a simple test and fixed through well-established venting techniques.”

 Radon comes from the natural (radioactive) breakdown of uranium in soil, rock and water and gets into the air you breathe.
-Radon can be found all over the U.S. It can get into any type of building—homes, offices, and schools—and result in a high indoor radon level.
-But you and your family are most likely to get your greatest exposure at home, where you spend most of your time.
+It can be found all over the U.S. and can get into any type of building—homes, offices, and schools and result in a high indoor radon level.
+You and your family are most likely to get your greatest exposure at home.
 Nearly 1 out of every 15 homes in the U.S. is estimated to have elevated radon levels.